 His canonization as a saint was challenged by the untrue myths launched by Mihail Sadoveanu, which were denied by historical research.
-Stephen the Great had only one son outside the marriage.
-Otherwise, quoting something I do not know where I found it, “it is not known what sonnets Shakespeare would have written if the sultan had hung his flat shoes on the Tower of London.”
+For example, Stephen the Great had only one son outside the marriage.
+Otherwise, quoting something, I do not know where I found it, “it is not known what sonnets Shakespeare would have written if the sultan had hung his flat shoes on the Tower of London.”
 I also recommend the article I wrote in English for this holiday: Saint Stephen the Great or Why Europe Has Such a Diverse Map.

 He who can achieve what Stephen the Great has achieved should throw the stone first at the decision of the Orthodox Church.
 Is anybody interested?

 Copyright © Marcus Victor Grant 2004-present Translation by Cristiana Brezeanu of the article “Corectitudinea politică “previously published by Marcus Victor Grant in Romanian on the 1st of July 2014 on Discerne.
 Copyright © Marcus Victor Grant, all rights reserved.
 Initially written in 2004.
 Updated in 2020.